 First, you need to evaluate your plans carefully if you're improving your home to put it on the market.
-Cutting corners could hurt rather than help your prospects, but you don't want to go overboard either.
-Your home's value should be no more than 20% above the average.
-That means a $10,000 kitchen improvement project might be a better idea than a $10,000 hot tub, especially if no other homes in your area have hot tubs.
+Cutting corners could hurt rather than help your prospects, but it’s a balancing act and you don't want to go overboard either.
+Keep in mind that your home's value should be no more than 20% above the average.
+For example, a $10,000 kitchen improvement project might be a better idea than a $10,000 hot tub, especially if no other homes in your area have hot tubs.

 Here's a list of remodeled projects that buyers are likely to find valuable:

 Add a bedroom: Three and four-bedroom homes are most desirable.